 When choosing a commercial web hosting solution provider, carefully consider the following criteria:

-Reliability – Your website needs to be accessible to users and visitors all day and all night.
+Reliability – Your website needs to be available online to visitors all day and all night.
 Choose a hosting service that guarantees at least 99% uptime.

-Cost – Not only the cost of hosting, but also how much extra it will cost you if you go over your data quota.
+Cost – Not only the cost of hosting, but also how much extra you will have to pay if you go over your data quota.

 Technical Support – Things always seem to go wrong at the most inconvenient moments.
 We recommend choosing hosting companies that offer fast support response times, are available around the clock (including weekends and public holidays), and that have competent technical staff who can deal with any kind of issue that comes up.